 Peripheral DOR Bitopic Agonists

 Our fourth program addresses chronic neuropathic pain.
 While opioids are effective in acute pain, neither opioids nor other analgesics are effective in treating chronic neuropathic pain.
 SBS-406 is a peripherally acting bitopic DOR agonist that has demonstrated efficacy in preclinical models of neuropathic pain.
 As a peripherally acting drug we expect to avoid the centrally acting side effects that have derailed the development of DOR agonists in the past.
 The compound comes from the lab of Dr. Majumdar at Washington University and is part of our ongoing collaboration with our science co-founders.

-Our fifth program addresses the growing stimulant use disorder (StUD) epidemic.
+Our fifth program addresses the growing stimulant use disorder (StUD) epidemic (e.g., methamphetamine, cocaine, and Rx stimulants).
 StUD affects ~3.2M people in the US and is involved in ~57K overdose deaths per year, yet there are no FDA approved therapies for the disease.
 SBS-518 is a first-in-class agent targeting the sigma receptor and dopamine active transporter (DAT).
-Preclinically, we have demonstrated that dual antagonism at sigma and inhibition of DAT can decrease stimulant use and prevent elevated dopamine levels when animals take stimulants.
+Preclinically, we have demonstrated that dual antagonism at sigma and inhibition of DAT can decrease stimulant use and prevent elevated dopamine levels in animals exposed to stimulants.
 SBS-518 has the potential to transform the underserved population of patients with StUD.
 SBS-518 was developed at University of Florida (UF).